SebastianoDenegri/vietnam-systemic-risk-index/README.md

 - `notebooks/vsri_framework.ipynb`

 Supporting notebooks include:
-- `notebooks/estimate_granger.ipynb` – Estimation of pairwise Granger coefficients across international markets necessary for the computation of the Vietnam Global Contagion Indicator (VGCI).
+- `notebooks/estimate_granger.ipynb` – Estimation of pairwise Granger coefficients across international markets required for the computation of the Vietnam Global Contagion Indicator (VGCI).
-- `notebooks/estimate_delta_covar.ipynb` – Estimation of single-company Delta_CoVaR estimation necessary for the computation of the the Vietnam Tail Risk Indicator (VTRI).
+- `notebooks/estimate_delta_covar.ipynb` – Estimation of single-company Delta_CoVaRs required for the computation of the Vietnam Tail Risk Indicator (VTRI).
 - `notebooks/machine_learning/` – Notebooks for the financial stress prediction ML analysis.
-- `notebooks/appendix_c/` – Notebooks for the LSTM robustness analysis across different initialization
+- `notebooks/appendix_c/` – Notebooks for the LSTM robustness analysis across different random initializations.

 Each notebook will prompt the user to upload the required dataset from the corresponding folder under `data/`.